santiago-gc/qa_api/README.md

 ## 7. Run Tests

-Switch to the directory `qa_api` and to execute the tests, you can simply run the command `pytest`.
+Switch to the directory `qa_api/` and from there execute the tests by simply running the command `pytest`.

+Five tests should pass, and 2 are expected to fail (`xfail`).